czbiohub-sf/ulc-malaria-scope/object_detection_mobilenet_v2_tf1_edgetpu.md

   export LANG=C.UTF-8
 ```

-### Clone the repo with the scripts/ Instructions are from https://coral.ai/docs/edgetpu/retrain-detection/#using-the-coral-dev-board
+### Clone the repo with the scripts.
+For reference, some of the instructions are from https://coral.ai/docs/edgetpu/retrain-detection/#using-the-coral-dev-board
 ```
 git clone https://github.com/czbiohub/ulc-malaria-scope.git
 cd ulc-malaria-scope/detection